 Our net tangible book value as of June 30, 1999 was approximately \$25.0 million, or \$1.67 per share.
 Net tangible book value per share represents the amount of our total tangible assets less total liabilities divided by the total number of shares of common stock outstanding.
-After giving effect to the sale by us of 2,000,000 shares of common stock offered by this prospectus at an offering price of \$25.25 per share and after deducting estimated underwriting discounts and offering expenses, our net tangible book value at June 30, 1999 would have been approximately \$71.9 million, or \$4.23 per share.
-This represents an immediate increase in net tangible book value of \$2.56 per share to existing stockholders and an immediate dilution of \$21.02 per share to new investors in this offering, as illustrated by the following table:
+After giving effect to the sale by us of 2,000,000 shares of common stock offered by this prospectus at an assumed offering price of \$24.50 per share and after deducting estimated underwriting discounts and offering expenses, our net tangible book value at June 30, 1999 would have been approximately \$70.5 million, or \$4.15 per share.
+This represents an immediate increase in net tangible book value of \$2.48 per share to existing stockholders and an immediate dilution of \$20.35 per share to new investors in this offering, as illustrated by the following table:

-Public offering price per share Net tangible book value per share before the \$25.25 offering \$1.67 Increase per share attributable to new investors 2.56 Net tangible book value per share after the offering 4.23 Net tangible book value dilution per share to new investors \$21.02 =====
+Assumed public offering price per share \$ 24.50 Net tangible book value per share after the offering 4.15 Net tangible book value dilution per share to new investors \$ 20.35 Not tangible book value dilution per share to new investors === ======